 Attract, and retain, world class athletes (in the past high-potential athletes have relocated to other centres due to inadequate training facilities);

-Be used to implement and promote community sport and development initiatives;
+Be used to implement and promote community sport and develop initiatives;

 Build community pride through the attraction of high performance athletes and sports teams; and